-If a further speeding offence occurs within that 3-year period, the licensee will be expected to undertake a satisfactory driving standards assessment with the Council's approved assessor.
-If further speeding offences are received after a driving standards assessment and within a 3-year period, further enforcement action will be considered which may include the matter being brought before a Licensing Sub-committee.
+Where an existing licensed driver receives 9 points or above on their DVLA licence, they will be expected to undertake a driving standards assessment with the Council's approved assessor.
+The cost of the assessment must be borne by the licensed driver.

 Any motoring conviction while a licensed driver demonstrates that the licensee may not take their professional responsibilities seriously.
 However, it is accepted that offences can be committed unintentionally, and a single occurrence of a minor traffic offence may not necessitate the revocation of a taxi or private hire vehicle driver licence providing the authority considers that the licensee remains a fit and proper person to retain a licence.
 Subsequent convictions reinforce the fact that the licensee does not take their professional responsibilities seriously and appropriate enforcement action will be taken.